misrori/aranykezdata/README.md

-# Data to aranykez package daily
+# Data to aranykez package daily to git